akuklev/akuklev/what-are-dependent-types.md

 Precise signatures like the ones given above are highly desirable for public APIs and settled libraries: they provide excellent insight for the API and library users, prevent security vulnerabilities, and enforce strict argument validation when data crosses application boundaries, while eliminating time-consuming run-time validation if it can be carried out in compile-time.
 Additionally, precise signatures allow external API users to perform argument validation beforehand to ensure no unexpected run-time errors due to invalid arguments could arise.

-I hope we managed to provide a very short introduction to dependent types and demonstrate their tremendous practical usefulness.
+I hope this article managed to provide a short introduction to dependent types and demonstrate their tremendous practical usefulness.
 Even most basic libraries and APIs cannot be typed precisely without employing dependent types, while in presence of dependent types precise signatures can be given even most involved cases.

-In fact, the scope of dependent types goes even far beyond that.
-For instance, they are an enabling factor for many very advanced programming techniques including exact real arithmetics.
+The scope of dependent types goes even far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.

 <div align="center">* * * * *</div>